alan-turing-institute/data-safe-haven/docs/design/security_decisions/security_claims.md

 ### We claim:

-- Copy and paste is disabled on the remote desktop.
+- Copy and paste is disabled on the remote desktop for tiers 2 and above.

 ### Which means: